 Instructions

 - Preheat oven to 350℉.
-In a large bowl, add flaxseed and water.
+In a large bowl, add flax meal and warm water.
 Let sit for 5-10 minutes to thicken.

 - Meanwhile, line 8x4-inch loaf pan with parchment paper and set aside.